AJFaraday/Text-to-music/README.md

 If this ran for a long time, there would be a huge array of used commit ids in memory, which could slow your computer down.
 Perhaps some garbage collection here when unused_ids gets past a given point.

-This is currently making a request for the whole RSS feed every 10 seconds.
+This is currently making a request for the whole RSS feed every minute.
 This seems like a lot of traffic.
 Is there a way to poll for just the feed version or most recent post time?

 Reading a file